anikita/GMM_Thermal-Imagery-SynthesizableCode/README.md

-### Cite A novel background subtraction scheme for in-camera acceleration in thermal imagery
+### A novel background subtraction scheme for in-camera acceleration in thermal imagery
 This is the code for the following paper:

 Antonis Nikitakis, Ioannis Papaefstathiou, Konstantinos Makantasis, and Anastasios Doulamis.
 2016.
 A novel background subtraction scheme for in-camera acceleration in thermal imagery.
 In Proceedings of the 2016 Conference on Design, Automation & Test in Europe (DATE '16).
 EDA Consortium, San Jose, CA, USA, 1497-1500.